versatiles-org/versatiles-documentation/basics/compendium.md

 ### Requirements/Recommendations

-- The frontend SHOULD be compatible with both vector and raster tiles.
+- The frontend SHOULD be capable to draw Shortbread vector tiles and raster tiles.
+- See [VersaTiles Frontend Specifications](#versatiles-frontend-specification) for more information.

 ### Status